Follow us on Facebook @FHofDW

 Admiralty House, Queen Street

-The National Provincial Bank of England stepped in and purchased the now failed banking business and opened its doors for business on 2 December 1840 in the building on Queen Street known as Admiralty House.
-In 1811 The Admiralty had bought this house as a residence for the Port Admiral but a few years later that post was discontinued and the building was put up for lease.
-Following the closure of the Naval Yard in Deal, it was put up for sale in 1864 and was eventually purchased by Frederick Thomas Hulke the son of William Hulke Jnr.
+Admiralty House itself had been bought by the Admiralty as a residence for the Port Admiral in the early 1800s but when the post was discontinued the building was put up for lease.
+By 1841 it was being used as a boys school giving weight to the fact that it couldn’t have been used by the National Provincial.
+There is a link however with the Hulke family as following the closure of the Naval Yard in Deal, it was put up for sale in 1864 and was eventually purchased by Frederick Thomas Hulke the son of William Hulke Jnr.

 At the time of its sale, the house was described as having “…on the second floor four attics, on the first floor a large drawing room, five bedchambers and back stairs to the ground floor on which is a large and noble dining room, large library, breakfast room, capital hall and staircase, good kitchen, pantries, wash house brewhouse with coppers, scullery and cellars etc. Also four rooms with a strong room suitable for separate letting and adapted for a professional man…”